-Interns are included in University Health & Counseling Service's budget under the aegis of the Department of Student Affairs at Case Western Reserve University.
-Intern stipends come directly from the budget of the Department of Student Affairs, and a recent stipend increase was approved and implemented to maintain cost of living regional adjustments.
-This Department also allocates space and other physical and system resources within UH&CS for interns as needed.
-CWRU and the Department of Student Affairs have both clearly demonstrated their value of the internship and are willing to provide resources as needed for the internship program to be successful.
-The Department of Student Affairs has provided funds to facilitate yearly Association of Psychology Postdoctoral and Internship Centers (APPIC) dues.
-The Department of Student Affairs has also funded travel for the program's Training Director to attend an annual training conference.
-Interns were fully funded with equitable stipends since the onset of the doctoral internship program in 2011.
+Interns are included in University Health & Counseling Service's budget under the aegis of the Division of Student Affairs at Case Western Reserve University.
+The current total stipend (2026-27) is \$40,000.
+The Division also allocates space and other physical and system resources within UH&CS for interns as needed.
+Case Western Reserve University and the Division of Student Affairs have both clearly demonstrated their value of the internship and are willing to provide resources as needed for the internship program to be successful.
+Interns were fully funded with equitable stipends since the onset of the psychology internship program in 2011.